Friday, October 31, 2014

 It's not Eiger but Eger

-After a much-too-fast stop in Budapest (where we only just missed a visit to the opera or ballet), we boarded a local train for Eger.
+After a much-too-fast day exploring Budapest by bus, it was time to meet our Intrepid Guide, George, and undertake an interesting inner-city walk with our fellow travellers.
+(Note: we had only just missed a chance to visit the opera or ballet.)
+Next morning, we boarded a local train for Eger.
 Now GS had visions of Eiger (yes, of course that’s in Switzerland) and was somewhat shocked to find that Eger was a small village in a wine growing district.
-With a few low hills in what was otherwise FLAT lands...
+With only a few low hills in what was otherwise FLAT lands...
 Oh dear!

 Solid medieval walls of the Castle